 324 W. Soledad Ave.
-Suite 101, Hagatha, Guam 96910
+Suite 101, Hagatra, Guam 96910

-Tel: (671) 473-(46EN) 4236 - Fax: (671) 473-4238 - Email: senbenp@gnam.met includes an unprecedented military buildup of personnel, docking of nuclear ships and submarines, active firing ranges, training exercises, and supporting equipment and personnel on the island and waters of Guam and potentially on other islands of the Marianas.
-This massive buildup of military activity, personnel, and dependents during peacetime is the largest ever in the history of the United States and is slated to be in full force by 2012.
-(The Enivironmental Impact Statement is currently being conducted on this buildup of military and support activities, and is scheduled to be completed in Spring of 2009.)
+Tel: (671) 473-(48EN) 4236 - Fax: (671) 473-4238 - Email: sembenp@guam.net includes an unprecedented military buildup of personnel, docking of nuclear sinps and submarines, active firing ranges, training exercises, and supporting equipment and personnel on the island and waters of Guam and personnel, and dependents of the Marianas.
+This massive buildup of military activity, personnel, and dependents during peacetime is the largest over in the history of the United States and is slated to be in full force by 2012.
+(The Emivironmental Impact Statement is currently being conducted on this buildup of military and support activities, and is scheduled to be completed in Spring of 2009.)